sveltia/sveltia-cms/README.md

 ### Using DeepL to translate entry fields

-Sveltia CMS comes with a handy DeepL integration so that you can translate any text field from another locale without leaving the content editor.
+Sveltia CMS comes with a handy DeepL integration so that you can translate any text field from another locale without leaving the Content Editor.
 To enable the high quality, AI-powered, quick translation feature:

 1. Update your configuration file to enable the [i18n support](https://decapcms.org/docs/i18n/) with multiple locales.
 1. Sign up for [DeepL API](https://www.deepl.com/pro-api/) and copy your Authentication Key from DeepL’s Account page.